saymon83/api-restful-demo/README.md

 ### User Registration

-User registration and location with the evaluation.
+User registration and place with the evaluation.

 #### URL